 Advisory Regarding Forward-Looking Statements

-This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the Company’s view that it has made good progress in Quebec with the agreement to regain operatorship and discussions with stakeholders, the Company’s view that initial production from its wells at Kakwa North compare favorably to its other joint venture wells, its anticipation that one more well could spud this summer, the Company’s plans to continue investing at Kakwa and increasing investment as necessary, and the Company’s view that it is in a much stronger financial position to advance its project in Quebec.
+This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the Company’s view that its continues to see the benefits of efficiency gains with lower well costs and higher production, its view that the efficiency gains relate to a smaller environmental footprint, the timing for completion and tie-in for the fourth farm-in well at Kakwa North, the timing of a joint drilling program at Kakwa North, the expectation that this will increase capital requirements with a joint drilling program, and the advancement of the engineering for the Company’s Clean Tech Energy project to create the world’s first near-zero emissions natural gas field in Quebec.
 Although Questerre believes that the expectations reflected in our forward-looking statements are reasonable, our forward-looking statements have been based on factors and assumptions concerning future events which may prove to be inaccurate.
 Those factors and assumptions are based upon currently available information available to Questerre.
 Such statements are subject to known and unknown risks, uncertainties and other factors that could influence actual results or events and cause actual results or events to differ materially from those stated, anticipated or implied in the forward-looking statements.
 As such, readers are cautioned not to place undue reliance on the forward-looking information, as no assurance can be provided as to future results, levels of activity or achievements.
 The risks, uncertainties, material assumptions and other factors that could affect actual results are discussed in our Annual Information Form and other documents available at www.sedar.com.
 Furthermore, the forward-looking statements contained in this document are made as of the date of this document and, except as required by applicable law, Questerre does not undertake any obligation to publicly update or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise.
 The forward-looking statements contained in this document are expressly qualified by this cautionary statement.

 Barrel of oil equivalent (“boe”) amounts may be misleading, particularly if used in isolation.
 A boe conversion ratio has been calculated using a conversion rate of six thousand cubic feet of natural gas to one barrel of oil and the conversion ratio of one barrel to six thousand cubic feet is based on an energy equivalent conversion method application at the burner tip and does not necessarily represent an economic value equivalent at the wellhead.
 Given that the value ratio based on the current price of crude oil as compared to natural gas is significantly different from the energy equivalent of 6:1, utilizing a conversion on a 6:1 basis may be misleading as an indication of value.